jeffijoe/awilix/README.md

 In particular, strict mode enables the following checks:

-- When a singleton depends on a scoped or transient registration, or when a scoped registration depends on a transient registration, an error is thrown.
+- When a singleton or scoped registration depends on a transient non-value registration, an error is thrown.
 This detects and prevents the issue where a shorter lifetime dependency can leak outside its intended lifetime due to its preservation in a longer lifetime module.
 - Singleton registrations on any scopes are disabled.
 This prevents the issue where a singleton is registered on a scope other than the root container, which results in unpredictable behavior.
+- Singleton resolution is performed using registrations from the root container only, which prevents potential leaks in which scoped registrations are preserved in singletons.

 # Injection modes